adamroberge/DynamicTokenLocViT/README.md

 The attention maps are saved in a PDF file in the specified output directory.
 Each page includes the original image and the attention maps for the class and register tokens.

+Please note that the attention maps generated in this version are preliminary and may be of lower quality.
+We are actively working on improving the generation process to enhance the resolution and accuracy of these visualizations.
+Future updates will include higher-quality attention maps and additional features to better support your analysis needs.

 ## Important Notes